Alpha-404/LangPRO/README.md

 -- Medals seem to still increase when using the homework bot, most probabistically still going to mark as complete on teachers end

 -- I think my german teacher gave up on giving me homework so i cant work on the homework bot

+-- generating medals now takes alot longer than it used to due to a change on languagenuts end (probably to patch this) it also doesent show up instantly

 Languagenut cheat 🗣️🗣️🔥🔥